-Experienced & Aggressive Attorneys Litigating Accidental Death and Dismemberment Insurance Claims
+Experienced & Aggressive San Diego Lawyers Litigating Accidental Death and Dismemberment Insurance Claims

 Accidental death and dismemberment insurance policies promise financial security after a loved one dies as the result of an accident or accidental bodily injury.
 These policies also promise to pay an insured a specific amount of money if the insured suffers from some type of dismemberment or any other significant injury.